Double (association football): Turkmenistan

-In Turkmenistan, three teams have won the Double of the Ýokary Liga and the Turkmenistan Cup.
+In Turkmenistan, six teams have won the Double of the Ýokary Liga and the Turkmenistan Cup.

 United Arab Emirates

-In the United Arab Emirates, five teams have won the Double of the UAE Arabian Gulf League and the UAE President's Cup.
+In the United Arab Emirates, five teams have won the Double of the UAE Pro League and the UAE President's Cup.

 Uzbekistan

 In Uzbekistan, five teams have won the Double of the Uzbek League and the Uzbekistan Cup.

 Vietnam

 In Vietnam, four teams have won the Double of the V.League 1 and the Vietnamese National Cup.

 Yemen

 In Yemen, four teams have won the Double of the North Yemen Champions/Yemeni League and the Cup of the Republic / Yemeni President Cup.

 Africa

 Algeria

 In Algeria, five teams have won the Double of the Algerian Ligue Professionnelle 1 and the Algerian Cup.

 Angola

 In Angola, three teams have won the Double of the Girabola and the Taça de Angola.

 Benin

 In Benin, two teams have won the Double of the Benin Premier League and the Benin Cup.